SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 View and (optionally) download the [PDF](/assets/pdfs/sola-scriptura.pdf), and add your comments below.

-Note: Everyone is encouraged to read the comments, but posting your own requires a free account on GitHub.com – a safe, well-known website owned by Microsoft.
+<strong>Note</strong>: Everyone is encouraged to read the comments, but posting your own requires a free account on GitHub.com – a safe, well-known website owned by Microsoft.
 All that’s required is an email address.

 [![Three Arguments Against Sola Scriptura thumbnail](/assets/thumbnails/sola-scriptura-thumbnail-300px.png)](/assets/pdfs/sola-scriptura.pdf)